John McCain: 2000 presidential campaign

 Incensed, McCain ran ads accusing Bush of lying and comparing the governor to Bill Clinton, which Bush said was "about as low a blow as you can give in a Republican primary".
 An anonymous smear campaign began against McCain, delivered by push polls, faxes, e-mails, flyers, and audience plants.
-The smears claimed that McCain had fathered a black child out of wedlock (the McCains' dark-skinned daughter was adopted from Bangladesh), that his wife Cindy was a drug addict, that he was a homosexual, and that he was a "Manchurian Candidate" who was either a traitor or mentally unstable from his North Vietnam POW days.
+The smears claimed that McCain had fathered a black child out of wedlock (the McCains' dark-skinned daughter was adopted from Bangladesh), that his wife Cindy was a drug addict, that he was a homosexual, and that he was a "Manchurian Candidate" who was either a traitor or mentally unstable from his POW days.
 The Bush campaign strongly denied any involvement with the attacks.

 McCain lost South Carolina on February 19, with 42 percent of the vote to Bush's 53 percent, in part because Bush mobilized the state's evangelical voters and outspent McCain.
 The win allowed Bush to regain lost momentum.
 McCain said of the rumor spreaders, "I believe that there is a special place in hell for people like those."
 According to one acquaintance, the South Carolina experience left him in a "very dark place".

 McCain's campaign never completely recovered from his South Carolina defeat, although he did rebound partially by winning in Arizona and Michigan a few days later.
-He made a speech in Virginia Beach that criticized Christian leaders, including Pat Robertson and Jerry Falwell, as divisive conservatives, declaring "... we embrace the fine members of the religious conservative community.
+He made a speech in Virginia Beach that criticized Christian leaders, including Pat Robertson and Jerry Falwell, as divisive conservatives, declaring "we embrace the fine members of the religious conservative community.
 But that does not mean that we will pander to their self-appointed leaders."
 McCain lost the Virginia primary on February 29, and on March 7 lost nine of the thirteen primaries on Super Tuesday to Bush.
 With little hope of overcoming Bush's delegate lead, McCain withdrew from the race on March 9, 2000.
-He endorsed Bush two months later, and made occasional appearances with the Texas governor during the general election campaign.
+He endorsed Bush two months later.